-The Ethics Committee of the Mississippi State Bar has been requested to render an opinion on the following hypothetical facts, submitted by a member of the Mississippi State Bar:
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion on the following hypothetical facts, submitted by a member of the Mississippi State Bar:

 Lawyer A desires to advertise his services in both the printed and television media.
 In his advertisements, Lawyer A desires to state that "No fee will be charged until your case is won," or "No recovery -- No fee:" or other words to that effect.
 The proposed advertisement does not mention expenses.
 The lawyer intends for some or all of his clients to pay, or reimburse the lawyer, for out-of-pocket expenses and costs regardless of the outcome of the matter.